Skip to navigation Skip to content

 Customer under 22 years of age

-If the customer is currently receiving Youth Allowance (YA) or ABSTUDY and is under 22 years of age, they may continue to qualify for payment if they change their activity from full-time Australian Apprentice to job search (YA only) or full-time study (YA and ABSTUDY).
-No claim is required.
-This is considered a change in circumstances only.
+If a customer is currently receiving Youth Allowance (YA) or ABSTUDY and is under 22 years of age, they may continue to qualify for payment if they change their activity from full-time Australian Apprentice to job search (YA only) or full-time study (YA and ABSTUDY).
+This is considered a change in circumstances only and a new claim is not required.

 Customers aged 22 years and over

-A self service option is available for customers Customers aged 22 years and over who are receiving YA, ABSTUDY or Austudy as a full-time Australian Apprentice who are no longer an apprentice, may continue to qualify if they change their activity from full-time Australian Apprentice to full-time study.
-No claim is required; this is considered a change in circumstances only.
+A self service option is available for customers Customers aged 22 and over receiving YA, ABSTUDY or Austudy as a full-time Australian Apprentice who cease being an apprentice, may continue to qualify if they change their activity to full-time study.
+This is considered a change in circumstances only and a new claim is not required.

-Customers aged 22 years and over who are no longer an apprentice or undertaking full-time study can make a claim for another suitable payment, such as JobSeeker Payment (JSP) using online services.
+Customers aged 22 years who cease being an apprentice and will not be undertaking full-time study can make a claim for another suitable payment, such as JobSeeker Payment (JSP).

 Australian Apprentices changing employers

-Customers who expect to change from one apprentice employer to another within 28 days may continue to be paid their income support payment or ABSTUDY if their Commonwealth Registration Number remains current during this period.
+Customers who expect to change from one apprentice employer to another within 28 days may continue to be paid their income support payment or ABSTUDY if their Apprenticeship Identification Number remains current during this period.

 If it has been more than 28 days since the customer's employment ceased, and they have not commenced with another apprentice employer, they no longer meet the definition of an Australian Apprentice.
 An apprentice must be employed under a training contract as a full-time apprentice.